Loggiato of the Uffizi: Critical evaluation

 Some of statues were positioned aptly: the Medici stand guard over the entrance to the building: Orcagna gazes on his main architectural project the Loggia dei Lanzi in front of the Signoria, while Cellini's statue is placed nearest to the city's former mint (Zecca), where he engraved some medals for the Medici.
 The warriors and defenders of Florence, Fainata, Ferrucio, Capponi, and Delle Bande Nere; all stand vigil on the Arno side of the building.
 Their choices must have been difficult for the Lorraine government seeking to portray themselves as defenders of the Tuscan territory.

 In other statues, the wit is more subtly expressed: Galileo looks at the heavens, Dante glares at the Florentines that condemned him to step into exile; while Farinata, who was condemned by Dante to the Inferno, stares off to a distance lowering his sword toward the shield bearing the heraldic lily of the Florence he defended against his fellow Ghibellines.
 Unlike Farinata, Giovanni dalle Bande Nere unsheaves his sword.
 The statue of Cellini, always the strutter of his passions, is constructed with both stone and metal.
-It is stated that the statue of Michelangelo, who backed the republican efforts, shows him refusing to build a fortress for Alessandro dei Medici.
+It is stated that the statue of Michelangelo, who backed the republican efforts, shows him refusing to build a fortress for Alessandro de Medici.
 Contemporary critics complained that Giotto seemed too realistic and St Anthony appeared asleep.

-The entire project was completed by mainly foreign Lorraine dynasty, which had long sought to represent autochtony, but which in a few years (1848) would face transient exile by republicans, followed in a few years by permanent banishment and condemnation that some of these famous Tuscans also experienced.
+The entire project was completed by mainly foreign Lorraine dynasty, which had long sought to represent autochthony, but which in a few years (1848) would face transient exile by republicans, followed in a few years by permanent banishment and condemnation that some of these famous Tuscans also experienced.